 Jurisdictional Complexity and Other Factors Affecting Election Costs

-As the sections on labor costs and electorate complexity have discussed, jurisdictional complexity is part and parcel with linguistic diversity and typical wages, and strong correlations are generally found between the measures of each of these facets.
+As the research briefs on labor costs and electorate complexity have discussed, jurisdictional complexity is part and parcel with linguistic diversity and typical wages, and strong correlations are generally found between the measures of each of these facets.
 There does not appear to be a consistent association between jurisdictional complexity and overall direct costs per registered voter, however, nor with the prevalence of vote-by-mail or number of hardware types.
-This persistent pattern suggests that, faced with more complex electorates, jurisdictions, and higher typical wage costs, counties where all of these characteristics are found have nevertheless found ways to blunt the expected effects of these on election costs, although the precise mechanism are not clear – although the smaller proportions of costs for ballot printing costs may indicate one possible source of cost reduction.
+This persistent pattern suggests that, faced with more complex electorates, jurisdictions, and higher typical wage costs, counties where all of these characteristics are present have nevertheless found ways to blunt the expected effects of these on election costs.
+Although the precise mechanisms are not clear, the smaller proportions of costs for ballot printing may indicate one possible source of cost reduction.